Independence-class littoral combat ship: Plan to retire LCS hulls

 There was also a comment that it would cost another $2 billion to get the first four hulls prepped for sea duty.

 On 20 June 2020, the US Navy announced that they would be taking Independence out of commission in March 2021, and placing her, along with Freedom, Fort Worth, and Coronado in reserve.

 In May 2021, the Navy confirmed it would decommission the first two littoral combat ships in 2021.
 On 29 July 2021, the Navy decommissioned Independence.
 Freedom was decommissioned on 29 September 2021.
 Both ships will join the reserve fleet.

 In June 2021, the Navy released an abbreviated long-range shipbuilding report to Congress, which included ships planned to be decommissioned during fiscal year 2022.
 This included the Independence class Coronado and three Freedom class ships, Fort Worth, Detroit, and Little Rock.
 All four ships would be placed Out of Commission in Reserve and retained as reactivation candidates.

 In popular culture

 USS Independence appears in the Discovery Channel documentary Inside: A 21st Century Warship, which also features USS Freedom (LCS-1).

+The lemons' war ships in the Disney/Pixar movie Cars 2 are based on the Independence class.